ralish/PSDotFiles/README.md

 All commands have built-in help and examples which can be accessed with `Get-Help <command>`.

-Only the `Install-DotFiles` and `Remove-DotFiles` commands will modify your system by creating or removing the appropriate symlinks.
+Only `Install-DotFiles` and `Remove-DotFiles`  will modify your system by creating or removing the appropriate symlinks.

-Both `Install-DotFiles` and `Remove-DotFiles` support PowerShell's standard `-WhatIf` and `-Confirm` parameters to only show what would be performed or confirm each change respectively.
+Both `Install-DotFiles` and `Remove-DotFiles` support PowerShell's standard `-WhatIf` and `-Confirm` parameters.

 ## Troubleshooting